 Unauthorized Computer Access

 An unsecured public wireless network combined with unsecured file sharing could allow a malicious user to access any directories and files you have unintentionally made available for sharing.
-Ensure that when you connect your devices to public networks that you deny sharing files and folders.
-Only allow sharing on recognized home networks, and only while it is necessary to share items.
+Ensure that when you connect your devices to public networks, you deny sharing files and folders.
+Only allow sharing on recognized home networks and only while it is necessary to share items.
 When not needed, ensure that file sharing is disabled.
 This will help prevent an unknown attacker from accessing your device’s files.

 Theft of Mobile Devices

 Not all attackers rely on gaining access to your data via wireless means.
 By physically stealing your device, attackers could have unrestricted access to all of its data, as well as any connected cloud accounts.
 Taking measures to protect your devices from loss or theft is important, but should the worst happen, a little preparation may protect the data inside.
-Most mobile devices, including laptop computers, now have the ability to fully encrypt their stored data—making devices useless to attackers who cannot provide the proper password or PIN.
+Most mobile devices, including laptop computers, now have the ability to fully encrypt their stored data—making devices useless to attackers who cannot provide the proper password or personal identification number (PIN).
 In addition to encrypting device content, it is also advisable to configure your device’s applications to request login information before allowing access to any cloud-based information.
-Lastly, individually encrypt or password-protect files that contain personal or sensitive information.
-This will afford yet another layer of protection in the event an attacker is able to gain access to your device (see Protecting Portable Devices: Physical Security).
+Last, individually encrypt or password-protect files that contain personal or sensitive information.
+This will afford yet another layer of protection in the event an attacker is able to gain access to your device.

 What can you do to minimize the risks to your wireless network?

-- Encrypt the data on your network - Encrypting your wireless data prevents anyone who might be able to access your network from viewing it (see Understanding Encryption).
+- Encrypt the data on your network.
+Encrypting your wireless data prevents anyone who might be able to access your network from viewing it.
 There are several encryption protocols available to provide this protection.
-Wired Equivalent Privacy (WEP), Wi-Fi Protected Access (WPA), and WPA2 encrypt information being transmitted between wireless routers and wireless devices.
-WPA2 is currently the strongest encryption.
-WEP and WPA are both still available; however, it is advisable to use equipment that specifically supports WPA2, as using the other protocols could leave your network open to exploitation.
+Wired Equivalent Privacy (WEP), Wi-Fi Protected Access (WPA), WPA2, and WPA3 encrypt information being transmitted between wireless routers and wireless devices.
+WPA3 is currently the strongest encryption.
+WEP, WPA, and WPA2 are still available; however, it is advisable to use equipment that specifically supports WPA3, as using the other protocols could leave your network open to exploitation.

-- Install a firewall - Consider installing a firewall directly on your wireless devices (a host-based firewall), as well as on your home network (a router- or modem-based firewall).
+- Install a firewall.
+Consider installing a firewall directly on your wireless devices (a host-based firewall), as well as on your home network (a router- or modem-based firewall).
 Attackers who can directly tap into your wireless network may be able to circumvent your network firewall—a host-based firewall will add a layer of protection to the data on your computer (see Understanding Firewalls for Home and Small Office Use).

-- Maintain antivirus software - Install antivirus software and keep your virus definitions up-to-date.
-Many antivirus programs also have additional features that detect or protect against spyware and adware (see Understanding Anti-virus Software, Recognizing and Avoiding Spyware, and Why is Cyber Security a Problem?).
+- Maintain antivirus software.
+Install antivirus software and keep your virus definitions up to date.
+Many antivirus programs also have additional features that detect or protect against spyware and adware (see Protecting Against Malicious Code and What is Cybersecurity?).

-- Connect using a virtual private network - Many companies and organizations have a virtual private network (VPN).
+- Connect using a Virtual Private Network (VPN).
+Many companies and organizations have a VPN.
 VPNs allow employees to connect securely to their network when away from the office.
 VPNs encrypt connections at the sending and receiving ends and keep out traffic that is not properly encrypted.
 If a VPN is available to you, make sure you log onto it any time you need to use a public wireless access point.